jaya-shankar/ig-unfollower_checker/README.md

 # ig-unfollower_checker
-An web-app which helps you in finding who dont follow you back on IG
+An web-app which helps you in finding users who dont follow you back on IG